 The Group has a formal organisation structure in place with clear lines of reporting and accountability with the Board assuming the oversight roles.
-The Group is committed to employing suitably qualified staff so that the appropriate level of authorities and responsibilities can be delegated, while accountability of performance and controls are assigned accordingly to competent staff to ensure operational effectiveness and efficiency.
+The Group is committed to employing suitably qualified staff so that the appropriate level of authority and responsibilities can be delegated, while accountability of performance and controls are assigned accordingly to competent staff to ensure operational effectiveness and efficiency.
 The establishment and communication of job responsibilities as well as accountability of performance and controls for key positions are further enhanced via job descriptions established by the Management.

-The authorisation requirements for key processes are incorporated in the design of the relevant forms and stated in the Group's policies and procedures.
+The authorisation requirements for key processes are incorporated into all relevant operating processes and documents and are stated in the Group's policies and procedures.